JMestre32/CS50-Intro-To-Programming-with-Python/05-Libraries/README.md

 command-line arguments change this up a little (exemplified in name.py)

+Why should we use command-line arguments?
+They aren't "user-friendly".

+As we delve into programming with python and programming in general.
+You will become more comfortable with using command-line arguments as opposed to being prompted during a program's runtime.
+It tends to make you faster and more productive.

+Instead of manually typing input over and over again, you can just pass the program the same command over and over again (which is faster).

 <h3><ins>sys</ins></h3>

 As previously stated, sys (short for system) provides a bunch of functionality that has to do with the system and the users input.